alexandrumc/async-to-sync-translation/README.rst

 What is it good for?
 --------------------

 Fault-tolerant distributed systems are implemented over asynchronous networks, so that they use algorithms for asynchronous models with faults.
 Due to asynchronous communication and the occurrence of faults (e.g., process crashes or the network dropping messages) the implementations are hard to understand and analyze.
 In contrast, synchronous computation models simplify design and reasoning.
-A synchronous version of your asynchronous protocol can be computed using **NUME PROIECT**.
+A synchronous version of your asynchronous protocol can be computed using **ATHOS**.

 What class of algorithms can this tool translate?
 ------------------------------------------

-**NUME PROIECT** can compute the synchronous counterpart of known consensus and leader election protocols, such as, Paxos, and Chandra and Toueg’s consensus.
+**ATHOS** can compute the synchronous counterpart of known consensus and leader election protocols, such as, Paxos, and Chandra and Toueg’s consensus.

 Some other examples of protocols that we translated can be found here: `examples <https://github.com/alexandrumc/async-to-sync-translation/tree/master/examples/c_files/TODO>`_.